 Similar to the many traditional Carnival celebrations around the world, the festivities in Kotor last for several weeks in February and include masked balls and parades.
 A list of the events is posted at the Sea Gate and flags and banners are strung outside all the gates and across the main square.

-One of the best Kotor Winter Karneval events is the local feast.
+One of the best Kotor Winter Karneval events is the shared town feast.
 Locals prepare traditional cuisine for the event – including pastas, rice casseroles, bite-size appetizers, homemade breads and desserts.
-Bottles of liquor are passed around and local bands play for the crowds, who are invited to join in to sing along to time-honored songs.
+Bottles of liquor are passed around and local bands play for the crowds, who are invited to join in to sing along to time-honored songs!

 More Festivals in Kotor

-Top Tip: Go to the Tourist Office for a Kotor event calendar to find out if any are planned during your visit to Kotor.
+Top Tip: Go to the Tourist Office for a Kotor event calendar to find out if any are planned during your vacation to Montenegro!

 Travel Tips For Your Trip to Kotor, Montenegro

-Now that we have shared our top recommendations for things to do in Kotor, we have a few more travel tips for your Kotor trip!
+Now that we have covered all the top recommendations for things to do in Kotor, we have a few more travel tips for your Kotor trip!

 Planning a Trip to Kotor, Montenegro

-For travelers coming from abroad, use our helpful Guide to Planning a Europe Vacation for insightful advice and tips for planning your trip.
+For travelers coming from abroad, use our helpful Guide To Planning a Europe Vacation for all of our insightful advice from a decade of traveling.

-As you research and make reservations, you will need to stay organized.
+As you do your research and make reservations, you will need to stay organized.
 Use our Printable Travel Planner to stay on top of the details of your Kotor trip!

 When To Go to Kotor, Montenegro